aldesantis/alessandro.codes/src/content/Literature notes/Articles/The Multi-Billion Dollar Winner of the US Election Meta & Google.md

 ---
+title: |
-title: "The Multi-Billion Dollar Winner of the US Election: Meta & Google"
+  The Multi-Billion Dollar Winner of the US Election: Meta & Google
+full_title: |
-full_title: "The Multi-Billion Dollar Winner of the US Election: Meta & Google"
+  The Multi-Billion Dollar Winner of the US Election: Meta & Google
+author: |
-author: Nik Sharma
+  Nik Sharma
 url:
 category: articles
 image_url: https://readwise-assets.s3.amazonaws.com/static/images/article2.74d541386bbf.png
-date: 2024-12-29
-time: 6:39 PM
-last_highlighted_date: 2024-01-25 13:32:14.189582+00:00
 published_date: 2024-01-22
 summary: |
   I hope you had a relaxing weekend, shared some laughs, and got outside for a little bit.
 I spent my weekend under the world’s biggest blanket (this one) because it was freezing in New York!